-Georgia Fields’ postcard-perfect pop combines the astral with the ordinary, earning her a reputation as one of Melbourne’s brightest independent singer-songwriters.
+Georgia Fields’ postcard-perfect pop combines the astral with the ordinary, earning her a reputation as one of Australia’s brightest independent singer-songwriters.

-Earlier this year Fields was awarded a grant from The Australia Council to embark on a national tour with DIY art-pop melodist Phia.
-The Sky and Sea Tour saw these two unique artists lend their distinctive sound to each other's material in a one-off, fully-collaborative live show – accompanying one another on everything from kalimba to casio, electric guitar to tambourine, at 20+ shows across the country.
+In winter 2017, Fields was awarded a grant from The Australia Council to embark on a national co-headline tour with live-looping wunderkind Phia.
+Their Sky and Sea Tour saw the two unique artists lend their distinctive sound to each other's material in a one-off, fully-collaborative live show – accompanying one another on everything from kalimba to casio, electric guitar to tambourine, at 20+ shows across the country.

 Fields first made her mark on the Melbourne music scene in 2007, with her independently released EP Drama on the High Seas of Emotion.
 Each cover was hand-made from a vintage Little Golden Book, and Fields soon sold out of three re-pressings.
 A string of festival shows followed, and in 2010 Fields was awarded a grant from Arts Victoria to produce her first full-length album, featuring lush orchestral arrangements and a 15-piece ensemble of strings, brass, woodwind, tuned percussion, and even the percussive whirr of a cordless drill.
 The self-titled Georgia Fields LP was released to critical acclaim, being named Album of the Week for ABC Radio National and Melbourne’s Beat Magazine.

-As an arranger, Fields has composed orchestral accompaniment for many esteemed Australian artists, including ARIA-award winning vocalist Anthony Callea, triple j darling Olympia, and country-soul goddess Suzannah Espie.
-In 2014, Fields re-imagined David Bowie's seminal Ziggy Stardust... album for string quartet and voice, and was subsequently invited to perform her visionary re-working live as part of ACMI's 'David Bowie Is' exhibition.
+As a string arranger, Fields has composed orchestral accompaniment for many esteemed Australian artists, including triple j darling Olympia, ARIA-award winning vocalist Anthony Callea, and country-soul goddess Suzannah Espie.
 In 2016 Fields made her debut as film composer with her first original score for feature-length documentary Winter at Westbeth (dir.
-Rohan Spong), which had a cinematic release in Australia and New Zealand, as well as screening at Sydney Film Festival, MIFF, ACMI, and the prestigious DOC NYC festival.
+Rohan Spong).